4 Nov 2022

-Is there copyright protection to something that I have created?
+Is there copyright protection for something that I have created?
 Do I have the copyright to this?
 Have I infringed someone else’s copyright by paraphrasing this section of the document?
 Whether you are an author, teacher, lawyer, blogger or student, almost everyone is involved in creating and using copyrighted works.
 There are new issues popping up whenever you change the circumstances copyright materials are being created and used.

 This guide gives practical copyright solutions to people before approaching a copyright lawyer.
-This is not intended to be an extensive but would allow people to identify copyright issues in advance in a systematic fashion:
+This is not intended to be extensive but would allow people to identify copyright issues in advance in a systematic fashion:

 Copyright law is the easiest type of intellectual property to create and apply since it does not require registration.
 Copyright is automatic and immediate.
 It is created as soon as the original works of authorship are fixed in any tangible medium of expression.
-To determine if there is copyright to a work, we need to look into each element of copyright.
+To determine if there is a copyright to a work, we need to look into each element of copyright.

 There are 2 components to the notion of originality in copyright: inspiration and creativity.
-This means you thought of the idea yourself did not just copy from someone else’s work and added some elements of creativity to it.
+This means you thought of the idea yourself and did not just copy from someone else’s work and added some elements of creativity to it.
 This is not difficult to satisfy in new books, articles, blogs, music, painting, art, photo, software etc. It is more difficult to show when a work is a derivative of someone else’s work.

 For example, who owns the copyright if you make a painting from someone else’s photo?
-Strictly speaking, only the owner of copyright in a work has the right to prepare, or to authorize someone else to create, a new version of that work.
+Strictly speaking, only the owner of the copyright in a work has the right to prepare, or authorize someone else to create, a new version of that work.
 So the safest route is to obtain the permission of the photographer before making a painting.

 To be granted copyright protection, work must be fixed in a physical form that is capable of identification and last more than a “transitory duration”.
 Graffiti, sandcastles and ice sculptures are deemed to have copyright even though they do not last very long.
 You may have infringed on someone else’s right to the property by spray painting on a wall, but that is a different legal issue and does not affect the copyright to your work.